Best 3D Printers for Large Prints

 Build volume

-350mm+ in at least two dimensions.
+300mm+ in at least two dimensions is the entry point for 'large format'.
 The larger the build volume, the fewer seams you need to glue.
 Check our Build Volume Checker tool to see what fits.

 Frame rigidity

 Large printers need rigid frames to maintain accuracy at the build volume extremes.
-CoreXY designs excel here.
+CoreXY designs excel here, which is why nearly all current large-format machines use them.

 Print speed

 Large prints take a long time.
-A fast printer dramatically reduces total project time.
+A fast CoreXY printer dramatically reduces total project time - the difference between a 24-hour and a 50-hour print on a tall model.

 Heated bed uniformity

-Large beds can have hot and cold spots.
-Independent zone heating or thick aluminum beds help.
+Large beds can have hot and cold spots that cause corner warping.
+Look for thick aluminum beds or independent zone heating on bigger machines.

 Our picks